 What is the deadline to apply?

 We accept applications for LRCE on a rolling basis throughout the year.
 To ensure placement in our summer cohort, applicants should apply before May 6, 2019.
+Late applications will be accepted on a case by case basis.

 How much does the LRCE Teach! program cost?